Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry: A continuous invariant-based asymmetry (CIA) of periodic crystals

-For any periodic set in $\R^n$, Definition~\ref{dfn:BMD} introduces a distance between finite units $B,C$ (sets of points), which play the role of molecules or formula units for crystals in $\R^3$.
-This distance measures how the positions of $B,C$ differ relative to a common periodic set $S$ containing both $B,C$.
-If the units $B,C$ can be exactly matched by a symmetry operation (isometry of $\R^n$ preserving $S$), this deviation is 0.
-However, in all real examples, any deviation from symmetry should be positive because of noise.
+For any periodic set in $\R^n$, Definition~\ref{dfn:EMD} introduces a distance between geometric blocks $B,C$ (considered as finite sets of points), which are molecules, ions, or other well-defined disjoint subsets for crystals in $\R^3$.
+This distance measures how the positions of $B,C$ differ within a common periodic set $S$ containing both $B,C$.
+If $B,C$ can be exactly matched by a rigid motion of $\R^n$ preserving $S$, then this distance is 0.
+In all real examples, any deviation from symmetry should be positive because of noise.